friends-of-shopify/Awesome-Shopify/README.md

-The goal of this repo is to gather all tips / resources / librairies I use to develop shopify themes & apps.
+The goal of this repo is to gather all tips / resources / librairies we use to develop shopify themes & apps.

 ---